file9.ai

 Environment

-Tuvalu faces significant environmental challenges, including limited freshwater resources, beach erosion, and rising sea levels due to climate change.
-The country is a party to numerous international environmental agreements aimed at addressing these issues.
+Tuvalu faces significant environmental challenges, including limited freshwater resources, beach erosion, and the risk of rising sea levels affecting its atolls.
+The government is active in international climate agreements, emphasizing its commitment to combating climate change.

 Transportation